johngvibes/VibeDAO/README.md

 To get involved with VibeDAO, follow these steps:

 1. **Connect Your Wallet**: Visit our website and connect your Ethereum wallet.
 VibeDAO is built on the zkSync network, offering low transaction fees and fast settlement times.
+We are also expanding to be multichain to serve as many communities as possible.

 2. **Become a Member**: Purchase VibeDAO tokens to become a member.
 Membership tokens grant voting rights and access to community resources.